ma-za-kpe/Pombe/README.md

 - [Dynamic Links](https://firebase.google.com/docs/dynamic-links) - Firebase Dynamic Links are links that work the way you want, on multiple platforms, and whether or not your app is already installed.
 - [AdMob and Firebase](https://firebase.google.com/docs/admob) - Google AdMob is an easy way to monetize mobile apps with targeted, in-app advertising.
 - [Analitics](https://firebase.google.com/docs/analytics) - Google Analytics is a free app measurement solution that provides insight on app usage and user engagement.
+- [Pallet API](https://developer.android.com/training/material/palette-colors) - Extracting colors for use as background colors in the respective alcohol cards.

 ## How to use this project
-- ADD YOUR OWN gOOGLE Admobs ad units in the gradle.properties file

-## TODO
-- Make the code **DRIER** using Dipendecy Injection
+- Clone this repo.
+- Go to https://www.thecocktaildb.com/, create an account get the api key.
+- Create a new file called key.properties and add API_KEY=xxxx run the app.

 ## Contact
 If you need any help, you can connect with me.